tfrce/social-buttons-server/README.md

 Currently only Twitter, Facebook and Google Plus are supported

-You use the ```networks``` query parameter to specify which ones you want to use as a common separated list e.g.
+You use the ```networks``` query parameter to specify which ones you want to use as a comma-separated list e.g.

 ```networks=facebook,twitter,googleplus``` or  ```networks=facebook```